 - Unlike the other Bullet Club top members who challenged Kazuchika Okada for the IWGP Heavyweight title, Omega became a worthy respected rival rather than an Arch-Enemy to Okada.
 It helps that they both have the same vision for New Japan and are basically fighting for themselves and their stables to take the lead.

 - Would Hit a Girl: They were prepared to destroy Maria Kanellis along with the rest of The Kingdom if she even teased stepping in the ring.
+Anderson and Gallows eventually hit her with a Magic Killer, even if Karl didn't look too happy afterward.

 - Writing Around Trademarks: